Bill-Klay/Vue-Logs-Screen/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->
-## Acknowledgments
+## Acknowledgments :gift:

-I've used this space to give credits to a few of my favourite links I had fun visiting while creating this :red_heart:
+I've used this space to give credits to a few of my favourite links I had fun visiting while creating this :heart:

 * [Choose an Open Source License](https://choosealicense.com)
 * [GitHub Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet)